 Kristi Rutschman serves as Secretary and Treasurer for Outpacing Melanoma, a position held since the inception of the Foundation in 2011 after the passing of her father, Richard Klover who died from Melanoma in 2010.
 Kristi grew up in the Kansas City area, and attended Kansas State University where she graduated with a Bachelor of Science in Accounting, followed by a Master of Accountancy.
 Kristi worked as an auditor for over four years for Big 4 public accounting firm Ernst & Young, LLP, while earning her Certified Public Accountant license.
 She later left the public accounting industry and currently works for Saint Luke’s Health System with a role in Internal Audit, and has held that position for the past three years.
 Kristi lives in Shawnee, Kansas with her husband and two children.

 Adam Stanislaus joined Outpacing Melanoma Foundation Board of Directors at its inception in 2011 and is the Race Director for its annual 5K event.
-He is also Area Sales Manager for Siemens Building Technologies Division.
+He is also Senior Director of Physical Security and Operations for Cox Enterprises.
 His responsibilities include business development, sales management, and collaboration to increase overall sales and relationships throughout the Heartland area.